-This year, it is Colum McCann, Oscar nominee and winner of the National Book Award.
+This year, the featured speaker was Colum McCann, celebrated Irish author and winner of the National Book Award.

 “We are very excited to have Colum here.
 It is a rare opportunity and I think our students will really enjoy what he has to share,” said Dr. Kate Costello-Sullivan, director of the Irish Literature program at Le Moyne.

 McCann discussed his latest novel, TransAtlantic, which tells the stories of the first transatlantic fliers and of Frederick Douglass’ visit to Ireland in the nineteenth century.
-McCann will also sat down with students to talk about the craft of writing, and about the power of story-telling.
+McCann also sat down with students to talk about the craft of writing and about the power of story-telling.

 “I believe in the democracy of story-telling,” McCann has said.
 “I love the fact that our stories can cross all sorts of borders and boundaries.
 I feel humbled by the notion that I’m even a small part of the literary experience.
 I grew up in a house, in a city, in a country shaped by books.
 I don’t know of a greater privilege than being allowed to tell a story, or to listen to a story.
 They’re the only thing we have that can trump life itself.”

 "Irish Vampire Movie Marathon" -10/29/2013

 The Irish Program hosted a three - hour “Irish vampire Movie marathon on October 29.
 The showing of three vampire films corresponded to four readings of Carmilla, the text that arguably set the stage for Bram Stoker’s later novel Dracula.

 "Intimate Dangers: Irish Vampires and the Woman Problem -10/30/2013